ndarville/workfolio/README.md

 You can change the recipe description too, if you want, but it’s not required.

-Do keep your wits about you and fill your backlog of articles *before* enabling this Twitter script, as you’ll subject your followers to a deluge of “new” RSS updates.
+**NB:**Do keep your wits about you and fill your backlog of articles *before* enabling this Twitter script, as you’ll subject your followers to a deluge of “new” RSS updates otherwise.

 Boom.
 You are now set to share your articles through both a website, an RSS feed, and now your Twitter account!